Turn release notes into a changelog video users actually watch

 2 minutes

-ngram generates a structured narrative with visuals, transitions, and captions.
-Rearrange sections, edit the script, or approve as-is before rendering.
+ngram generates a structured narrative with visuals, transitions, captions, and the brand kit applied.
+Rearrange sections, edit the script, or approve as-is before rendering the final changelog video.

 3